God’s Salvation Plan – Isaiah 56

 For My salvation is about to come,

-Though Isaiah prophesied about the righteousness to be obtained through the coming of Christ, he likely did not know all the specifics of the plan, just the various messages and images that God was giving him to share.
+Though Isaiah prophesied about the righteousness to be obtained through the coming of Christ, he likely did not know all the specifics of the plan, but was given various messages and images from God to share through the scriptures.
 As Jesus later pointed out to His disciples,

-7 for assuredly, I say to you that many prophets and righteous men desired to see what you see, and did not see it, and to hear what you hear, and did not hear it.
-Matthew 13:7 NKJV
+for assuredly, I say to you that many prophets and righteous men desired to see what you see, and did not see it, and to hear what you hear, and did not hear it.
+Matthew 13:7 (NKJV)

-The writer of Hebrews summarized God’s salvation plan at the beginning of his book.
+The writer of Hebrews summarizes God’s salvation plan at the beginning of the book.

-1 God, who at various times and in various ways spoke in time past to the fathers by the prophets, 2 has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; 3 who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high, Hebrews 1:1-3 NKJV
+God, who at various times and in various ways spoke in time past to the fathers by the prophets, has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds; who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high.
+Hebrews 1:1-3 (NKJV)

 In Christ is found all the fullness of God.
 He is the wellspring of our eternal lives and the co-author of creation itself.
 In Him, all things hold together in power and love.
 He is the beginning and the end, the first and the last.
 Nothing is here that did not come into existence through Him.

-God began to lay out the righteous requirements for living when He gave Moses the Ten Commandments.
-Few if any of us could keep these without failing.
-Jesus raised the bar even more by telling us that it was not just doing wrong, but even thinking about and desiring to do wrong was just as bad as the actual act.
-If we as a people failed to follow the law of Moses, how could we possibly have any hope of meeting these higher standards for even a day or a single hour?
+God began to lay out His righteous requirements for living when He gave Moses the Ten Commandments.
+Few, if any of us, could keep these without falling short.
+But then, Jesus raised the bar even higher by telling us that not only doing the sin is wrong, but even thinking about and desiring to sin is just as bad as committing the act.
+If we are unable to obey the law of Moses, how could we possibly hope to meet these higher standards, even for a single day or hour?
+The truth is, we cannot.

-Here is the good news: no one is able to successfully obey all these requirements, except God.
-Jesus was able to live a sinless life, then He laid down His life for us as the innocent Lamb of God.
-All of our failures, sins and shortcomings were nailed to the cross along with Him.
-He bore all the punishment that we deserve for our sins and took it in our place.
-He is so good and loving, it is a great privilege to have the opportunity to believe Him and to seek to follow Him in faith each day of our lives.
+Here is the good news: no one is able to successfully obey all these requirements, only God in the person of Jesus Christ.
+Jesus was able to live a sinless life, then He laid down His life for us as the spotless and innocent Lamb of God.
+All of our failures, sins, and shortcomings were nailed to the cross along with Him.
+He bore the punishment that we deserve for our sins, and took it all upon Himself in our place.
+He is so good and loving towards us, and it is such a great privilege to have the opportunity to believe and to follow Him in faith, today and each day of our lives.

 Reflection

-Lord, we ask You to remove any barriers that are preventing us from accepting Your generous plan of salvation.
-Perhaps someone said or did something to us, or some tragedy occurred in our life that, to this day, we blame on You.
-Show us the truth about Your goodness and Your love for us and help us to walk in the brightness of Your glory.
-In Jesus’ name we pray, Amen.
+Lord Jesus, we ask You to remove any barriers that are preventing us from accepting Your generous plan of salvation by faith in You.
+Perhaps someone in our past said or did something to us, or some tragedy occurred in our life that, to this day, we blame on You.
+Show us the truth about Your goodness and Your love for us every day of our life, and grant us the faith to receive You.
+Help us to walk in the brightness of Your glory, completely forgiven and cleansed of our sin and shame.
+We pray this in Jesus’ name, Amen.

 The Maker of the Universe